ddotta/parquetize/tests/testthat/_snaps/table_to_parquet.md

       v The SAS file is available in parquet format under Data_test Writing data...

-# Checks we fail with SAS by adding chunk_size, partition and partitioning argument
+# Checks it fails with SAS by adding chunk_size, partition and partitioning argument

     Code
       table_to_parquet(path_to_table = system.file("examples", "iris.sas7bdat",